Gauvin Alexander Bailey

 Alexander Bailey in Zentralinstitut für Kunstgeschichte, Munich, 2017.

 Gauvin Alexander Bailey is an American-Canadian author and art historian.
 He is Professor and Alfred and Isabel Bader Chair in Southern Baroque Art at Queen's University.

 Bailey is a correspondent étranger at the Académie des Inscriptions et Belles-Lettres, Institut de France and a Fellow of the Royal Society of Canada.
 He held the 2017 Panofsky Professorship at the Zentralinstitut für Kunstgeschichte in Munich.

 Early life and education

 Bailey was born in Vancouver, B.C., on 8 July 1966.
-He attended the Schillergymnasium Münster among other schools, and graduated from Trinity College, Toronto at the University of Toronto with a B.A. in 1989 and M.A. in 1990, and from Harvard University with a Ph.D. in 1996.
+He attended the Schillergymnasium Münster among other schools, and graduated from Trinity College, Toronto at the University of Toronto with a B.A. in art history in 1989 and M.A. in Middle Eastern and Islamic Studies in 1990, and from Harvard University with a Ph.D. in art in 1996.

 Career

 Bailey has taught Renaissance, Baroque, Latin American, and Asian art at King’s College at the University of Aberdeen, Boston College and Clark University, where he was program director for Art History and twice won the Hodgkins Junior Faculty Teaching Award (1999, 2002), and he has held guest professorships at the Zentralinstitut für Kunstgeschichte in Munich (as the 2017 Panofsky Professor), Boston University and Georgetown University.